Consensys/quorum-kubernetes/README.md

 - genesis.json of the network
 - Bootnodes need to be accessible on the network
 - Bootnodes enode's (public key and IP) should be passed in at boot
+- If you’re using permissioning on your network, specifically authorise the new nodes

 If the initial setup was on Kubernetes, you have the following scenarios: